Treatment Offered At

 Joint Replacement Therapy Team

-Our family-centered care approach focuses on group activities, physical therapy, meals, and support as the foundation of healing and recovery.
+Our family-centered care approach focuses on group activities, physical therapy, and support as the foundation of healing and recovery.
 The group therapy sessions are led by the physical therapy department and rehab coaches.

 Post-Surgery Therapy for Knee Replacement Surgery